matter-labs/zksync-docs/content/10.zk-stack/35.prividiums/_partials/quickstart/_access.md

 there is a universal rule applied so that users can only see transactions where their address is equal to the `msg.sender`.
-(how does this affect `read` access ?)

 You can fully customize the types by editing the `zksync-era/private-rpc/src/permissions/yaml-parser.ts` file.
-For more details about configuring this file, see (/zk-stack/prividium/components#TODO: add section).
+For more details about configuring this file, see the [components page](/zk-stack/prividium/components).

 #### ERC-20 Config